Becoming an employer: what you need to know

 To get set up for RTI, you need to:

 - register for HMRC’s online services (if you haven’t already done so)

 - log in to HMRC’s online services for PAYE

 - wait for your activation code to arrive in the post

 You then need to make a Full Payment Submission (FPS) every time you pay an employee.
 Some software providers (like FreeAgent) allow you to do this automatically through your payroll, but you can also use HMRC’s basic tools to make a Full Payment Submission directly to HMRC.

 Once they’ve started in their new role, your employee may use their own money to pay costs on behalf of the business (e.g. paying for a train ticket to visit a client).
 In most cases, you should be able to reimburse the employee directly for these expenses.
-If they earn more than £8,500 a year and you pay them back for expenses they personally incur, you will need to report this information on a form P11D, unless you are granted a dispensation.
+If you pay them back for expenses they personally incur, you may need to report this information on a form P11D.
 The form P11D is also used to report any non-cash benefits you provide to an employee during the tax year.
 Completing a form P11D can be tricky and time-consuming, so you might want to consider asking your accountant to do this for you.